Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

 Web Apps are usually really quick to provision - so this should take no more than 1 minute.

-> [!NOTE] If you want to demo App Insights - you can turn it on for both the web and webapi apps
+> **Note:** If you want to demo App Insights - you can turn it on for both the web and webapi apps

 For an overview of Hosting plans see [here](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview)
 * Cover the basics of scale up (bigger workers) and scale out (more instances) and point out that multiple apps can be hosted sharing the plan.